elliottbache/tls_connection_coding_challenge/README.md

 ### Testing
 #### Python code
-The Python tests can be run from the root directory with
+The Python tests can be run from the repo root with
 ```bash
 pytest -q
 ```